Menu

 Ground-breaking win for indigenous people in Colombia: the Constitutional Court of Colombia finds in favour of the Embera Chamí people.
 Forest Peoples Programme, 2017.

-Colombian Constitutional Court: Amparo action against an oil project license, 1997.
+Colombian Constitutional Court: Amparo action against an oil project licence, 1997.
 A landmark case on indigenous land rights in Latin America.

 SOBRE NOSOTROS